akorkos/digital-electronic-systems/README.md

-# Digital, Electronic Systems
+# Digital Electronic, Systems

-The material was developed during the course [Digital, Electronic Systems [NNA-07-08]](https://elearning.auth.gr/course/view.php?id=8109) (2023/24) of the Department of Computer Science at Aristotle University of Thessaloniki.<br/>
+The material was developed during the course [Digital Electronic, Systems [NNA-07-08]](https://elearning.auth.gr/course/view.php?id=8109) (2023/24) of the Department of Computer Science at Aristotle University of Thessaloniki.<br/>